 This web site is under construction!
-A map of the current deployment plan can be found on the link below, and a detailed deployment plan will be forthcoming.
+A map of the current deployment plan and a detailed deployment plan can be found on the links below.
 The project is intended to help grow the seismological community, and includes opportunities to sail on OBS cruises and short courses for undergraduates – details coming soon!
 Feel free to contact members of the PI team for more information.

 icon-chevron-right Deployment map

 Project Team: Geoff Abers, Cornell (lead); Aubreya Adams, Colgate; Peter Haeussler, USGS/AK; Emily Roland, UW; Susan Schwartz, UCSC; Anne Sheehan, Colorado; Donna Shillington, LDEO; Spahr Webb, LDEO; Doug Wiens, WUSTL; Lindsay Worthington, UNM.